dotnet/aspnetcore/docs/BuildFromSource.md

     ./build.cmd -test
     ```

-1. Alternatively, you can use the `dotnet test` and `dotnet build` commands directly once you've activated the locally installed .NET SDK.
+2. Alternatively, you can use the `dotnet test` and `dotnet build` commands, **alongside specific project files**, once you've activated the locally installed .NET SDK.

     ```bash
     # Linux or Mac